 How much does a medical malpractice lawyer cost?

-The medical malpractice attorneys at Janet, Jenner & Suggs operate on a contingency fee basis.
+The medical malpractice attorneys at Janet, Janet & Suggs operate on a contingency fee basis.
 That means we do not accept compensation unless our clients are compensated first.
 We offer a free, no obligation consultation and do not charge any fees unless your case is successful.